gaurav1780/comp1010practicalClassMaterial/week 11 - recursive data structures/practicalRecursiveDataStructures.md

 # Department of Computing, Macquarie University

-## Workshop - Recursive data structures
+## Practical - Recursive data structures

 ## Question 1
 Draw a memory diagram for the objects (`t1`, `t2`, `app`) in the following code.